indieopensource/support-contract/terms.md

 #### <a id="Support_Request_Severity"></a>Support Request Severity

+Unless the _Order Form_ defines different terms for the severity of _Support Requests_:

 1.  **Critical Support Requests** are _Support Requests_ that report that:

     1.  _Customer_ cannot install the _Software_ by following the directions in its documentation.